|

 Theory of Constraints is the 5 focusing steps which we will describe in full

-of these methods while acknowledging the overall system also acknowledges that within the
+the overall system also acknowledges that within the system there is

-It is acknowledgement of variation that sets these particular
+acknowledgement of variation that sets these particular approaches far apart

-ignore it by consistently estimating on the low side with lots of safety tucked
+consistently estimating on the low side with lots of safety tucked away

-safety tucked away everywhere then once and a while we should exceed our
+tucked away everywhere then once and a while we should exceed our target goal

 know our true potential.
 Almost by default,